 Psychotic reactions have been reported in patients receiving quinolones, including levofloxacin.
 In very rare cases these have progressed to suicidal thoughts and self-endangering behaviour- sometimes after only a single dose of levofloxacin (see section 4.8).
-In the event that the patient develops these reactions, levofloxacin should be discontinued and appropriate measures instituted.
-Caution is recommended if levofloxacin is to be used in psychotic patients or in patients with a history of psychiatric disease.
+In the event that the patient develops these reactions, levofloxacin should be discontinued immediately at the first signs or symptoms of these reactions and patients should be advised to contact their prescriber for advice.
+Alternative nonfluoroquinolone antibacterial therapy should be considered, and appropriate measures instituted.
+Caution is recommended if levofloxacin is to be used in psychotic patients or in patients with history of psychiatric disease.

-QT interval prolongation
+QT interval prolongation:

-Caution should be taken when using fluoroquinolones, including levofloxacin, in patients with known risk factors for prolongation of the QT interval such as, for example:
+Caution should be taken when using fluoroquinolones, including levofloxacin in patients with known risk factors for prolongation of the QT interval such as, for example:

-- congenital long QT syndrome

--concomitant use of drugs that are known to prolong the QT interval (e.g. Class IA and III antiarrhythmics, tricyclic antidepressants, macrolides, antipsychotics).

-- uncorrected electrolyte imbalance (e.g. hypokalemia, hypomagnesemia)

-- cardiac disease (e.g. heart failure, myocardial infarction, bradycardia)

-Elderly patients and women may be more sensitive to QTc-prolonging medications.
+- congenital long OT syndrome - concomitant use of drugs that are known to prolong the QT interval (e.g. Class IA and III antiarrhythmics, tricyclic antidepressants, macrolides, antipsychotics). - uncorrected electrolyte imbalance (e.g. hypokalaemia, hypomagnesaemia) - cardiac disease (e.g. heart failure, myocardial infarction, bradycardia) - Elderly patients and women may be more sensitive to QTc-prolonging medications.
 Therefore, caution should be taken when using fluoroquinolones, including levofloxacin, in these populations.

-(see section 4.2 Elderly, section 4.5, section 4.8, section 4.9).
+(See sections 4.2 Elderly, 4.5, 4.8 and 4.9).